novuhq/novu/docs/docs/channels/chat/slack.md

 <details>
 <summary>Instructions on configuring https server</summary>

-Create a new endpoint on your server that will handle the following steps (you could you can use Request Bin for an easy HTTPS service for redirects):
+Create a new endpoint on your server that will handle the following steps (you can use Request Bin for an easy HTTPS service for redirects):

 1. Listen for redirect requests to your endpoint (REDIRECT_URL) after the user completes step 5 and grants permissions.
 Make sure to store the 'code' parameter from the request query as it will be needed later.
 2. Send a POST request to <https://slack.com/api/oauth.v2.access> with the following request body: